I Made Mangku Pastika

+Before becoming a politician Pastika had a long career in the police.
 As chief of the Papua Provincial Police Department, his first assignment was to investigate the murder of Theys Eluay, a respected local Papuan spokesman, which resulted in the conviction and sentencing of four Kopassus soldiers.

 In October 2003, he was appointed as an Honorary Officer of the Order of Australia, "for service to Australia by heading the investigation into the bombings which occurred in Bali on 12 October 2002".

 Pastika was elected to a second five-year term as Governor of Bali in May 2013.
 His second term ended on 29 August 2018, and he was briefly replaced by an acting official from the Ministry of Home Affairs before being succeeded by I Wayan Koster.

+Early life and career

+Pastika was born in the village of Patemon in Seririt District of the Buleleng Regency of Bali.
+He is the second son of six siblings (five boys and one girl).
+His father is an educator, dance teacher, and also a martial arts teacher.
+He has mastered six foreign languages and is a graduate of the Police Academy in 1974 or known as Praja Gupta.

+1951

+Pastika was born in Patemon village, Buleleng, Bali.